njamaleddine/pianosite/README.md

 __Version:__ 0.0.0

-An ecommerce web application for that sells MIDIs **Pianosite** is an ecommerce web application built on top of [Oscar](https://github.com/django-oscar/django-oscar), a Django ecommerce platform.
+**Pianosite** is an ecommerce web application built on top of [Oscar](https://github.com/django-oscar/django-oscar), a Django ecommerce platform.

-Pianosite sells digital media in the form of MIDI files that other pianists/keyboard players can use to perform live at shows.
+Pianosite sells digital media in the form of MIDI files (also audio and sheet music files) that other pianists/keyboard players can use to perform live at shows.
 Samples of `.midi/.mid` files are in the form of `ogg` and `mp3`

 > **Note:** Project Setup is only supported on macOS